dob-ie/data-acquisition-service/README.md

 Installation steps: https://www.playframework.com/documentation/2.4.x/Installing

-Fuhsen depends on the Silk Workbench to transform the data collected from the data sources into RDF.
+This service depends on the Silk Workbench to transform the data collected from the data sources into RDF.
 An instance of the workbench must be available with the configuration files containing the transformation rules.
 The configuration files for the RDF transformation and all the resources needed to set up an instance of the Silk Workbench are provided in the project [Data Integration Workspace](https://github.com/LiDaKrA/data-integration-workspace).